wilsonmar/wilsonmar.github.io/_posts/2016-10-26-ports-open.md

 Having ports listenting to outside traffic also takes CPU effort, which consumes electricity and thus reduce battery life.

+Port 3389 is used for communicating with Microsoft's RDP protocol on Windows machines.
+See <a target="_blank" href="https://wilsonmar.github.io/rdp">My notes on Windows RDP</a>.

 <a id="Spotlightz"></a>